 - The

-creates a faster respondent experience. -
+single pagecreates a faster respondent experience. -

-prevents the survey browser back button from affecting survey navigation. -
+single pageprevents the survey browser back button from affecting survey navigation. -

-can be customized for a respondent experience using the inputs outlined below.
+single pagecan be customized for a respondent experience using the inputs outlined below.

 Input options

-Input | Behavior |
+| Input | Behavior |

-'y' or 'n' | Enables or disables singlepage .
+| 'y' or 'n' | Enables or disables single page.
 When set to 'y', questions "blink away" when answers are submitted, with a near instantaneous transition between questions. |

 show |

-Equivalent to singlepage: y .
+Equivalent to single page: y.
 Questions "blink away" when answers are submitted, with a near instantaneous transition between questions. |

 fade |